ricmac/Cybercultural/src/posts/1969-building-the-on-line-system.md

 ---
 title: "1969: Building the oN-Line System"
-description: "On October 1, 1969, ten months after the historic Mother Of All Demos, Doug Engelbart from the Augmentation Research Center gave a second demonstration of the pioneering oN-Line System (NLS)."
+description: "On October 1, 1969, ten months after the historic Mother Of All Demos, Doug Engelbart from the Augmentation Research Center gives a second demonstration of the pioneering NLS."
 date: 2021-02-02
 permalink: "p/1969-building-the-on-line-system/"
 tags: ['preweb', '1969', 'season2']